A 'real' mountain: Tryfan is to be admired and respected as it marks the line between hiking and mountaineering.

 Mallory attempted to climb Everest in 1924 and sadly died just 245m below the summit along with his climbing partner, ‘Sandy’ Irvine.
 The now famous ‘Western Cwm’ on Everest, was named by Mallory on a previous reconnaissance expedition in 1921 and this surely echoes his memories of the numerous ‘cwms’ around Tryfan.

-The Everest connection was strengthened further when it was used as a training ground for Sir Edmund Hilary and his team who tried out oxygen equipment, practiced rescue and safety routines on the mountain and plotted routes and strategies for their expedition in the nearby Pen y Gwryd Hotel.
+The Everest connection was strengthened further when it was used as a training ground for Sir Edmund Hillary and his team who tried out oxygen equipment, practiced rescue and safety routines on the mountain and plotted routes and strategies for their expedition in the nearby Pen y Gwryd Hotel.
 Sir Edmund and Sherpa Tenzing were the first people to successfully climb Everest on 29th May, 1953.

 The freedom of Tryfan